dioxus-community/dioxus-charts/README.md

 cargo make desktop
 ```

+The web example was used to generate the [demo site](https://hiltonm.github.io/dioxus-charts-demo/).
-For the web demo you need to have `trunk` for the dev-server and the rust wasm target installed:
+To test it out yourself you need to have `trunk` for the dev-server and the rust wasm target installed:

 ```sh
 cargo install trunk